-What is a well performing moderation team?
+What is a well-performing content moderation team?
 Does it depend on the speed?
 Low error rates?
-Or how well they communicate with each other and the rest of the company?
-Of course this is all very relevant, but from a user point of view the most important thing is probably consistency.
+Or how well do they communicate with each other and the rest of the company?
+This is all very relevant, but from a user point of view, the most important thing is probably consistency.

-If a user gets their content rejected, while 10 of the same type of content are live on the site the next day, they are not going to be happy.
+If a user gets their content rejected, while 10 of the same type of content are live on the site the next day, they will not be happy.

-They are going to question the policies and the competency of the moderation team diminishing their trust in the site.
-And as we all know building and maintaining user trust is the crux of a successful site.
+They will question the policies and the competency of the moderation team, diminishing their trust in the site.
+And as we all know, building and maintaining user trust is the crux of a successful site.

-Moderation mistakes can happen due to lack of focus or inexperience.
-But more often than not they are related to unclear policies.
+Moderation mistakes can happen due to a lack of focus or inexperience.
+But more often than not, they are related to unclear policies.

 Here we are going to look at some of these policies and how you can make them less abstract and easier for your agents to enforce in a consistent manner.

 Tinder recently banned people under 18 from using their site.
-But how are they going to realistically enforce that?
+But how are they going to enforce that realistically?

 If you are running a dating site or app, you most likely have some sort of age restriction in place.
-It is also likely that this is one of the policies that makes your moderating team want to pull their hair out.
+This policy also likely makes your moderating team want to pull their hair out.

 The best thing to do is to set up a procedure for handling profiles suspected of being under the age limit.

-- Check profile description, is age mentioned there?
+- Check the profile description, is age mentioned there?

-- Check messages to other members (set a limit here in order to not spend too much time).
+- Check messages to other members (set a limit here not to spend too much time).
 Is age mentioned in any messages?

 - Image search picture.
 Any social media accounts where you might find the correct age?